 The case of women does not match the constant social fluidity model either, given the progressive decline in what was initially a maximum level of fluidity.
-The 1947-1956 female cohort displays the beta value closest to zero (0.38).
+The 1947-1956 female cohort displays the beta value closest to (0.38).

-It must be borne in mind that this is one of the first cohorts to have been emancipated from the patriarchal system and participate more actively in the job market, in professional (II), middlegrade (III-IV) and semi- or unskilled (VII) positions.
+It must be borne in mind that this is one of the first A pattern of cohorts to have been emancipated from the social fluidity patriarchal system and participate more actively in predominates the job market, in professional (II), middle-grade among women, (III-IV) and semi- or unskilled (VII) positions.
 Thus, it displays a maximum amount of fluidity (0.38) which is a historical exception that is unrepeatable.

-A pattern of social fluidity predominates among women, but it has decreased in recent years
+but it has decreased in recent years